smcraigo/smcraigo.github.io/index.md

 ### Category Name 1

-[Nailed It Knoxville](https://naileditknoxville.com/)With the salon owner's input, I designed and maintained this site.
+[Nailed It Knoxville] - (https://naileditknoxville.com/)With the salon owner's input, I designed and maintained this site.

 ---
 [Project 2 Title](/pdf/sample_presentation.pdf)